nicktagliamonte/In-the-City/README.md

 ## Upcoming Work:

 ### Phase 6: Working Demo
 Keep adding individual game elements in a "test data" format.

-**GAME STATE MODIFICATIONS**
-- Put a safe zone in the game (attic).
-  - Build out the feature to locate the safe zone.
-    - This one is a job and a half.
-    - Could I just say (safe zone is at [coordinates of all adjacencies needed to get to safety?])
-- Put an economic zone in the game (room 1).
-  - Make the random events that are combat-based not occur in the economic zone.
-    - Have barter events only occur in the economic zone and soem in safe zone (see todo in randomeventmanager).

-**MISC UPDATES**
-- Do I want a thievery mechanic?
-    - Probably for the negotiator, since simplifying the barter system completely nerfed them.
+- Introduce a theivery mechanic (negotiator specialty, but available to all)
-- **Player Leveling Mechanics**
+- Player Leveling Mechanics
     - Pay attention to the fact that both max and remaining carry weight will need to increase.
     - Pay attention to the fact that party members should also level up here.
     - Pay attention to the fact that this should come from EXP -- that will make side quests worthwhile without fully breaking the game.